distbit0/convertLinks/README.md

 uv run --env-file .env -m convertlinks [text-or-url]
 ```
 Options:
-- `--no-open`      Don’t open results in a browser.
-- `--force-convert-all`  Convert all URLs even if they’re not in the always-convert list.
 - `--force-no-convert`   Skip conversion for all URLs.
 - `--summarise`    Summarize markdown before writing gists.

 Hidden behaviors:
-- Add `##` in a URL to force conversion of that URL.
 - Add `###` in a URL to force refresh even if a gist already exists.

-## Project layout
-- `src/convertlinks/` — core code and CLI entrypoint.
-- `data/` — gist ID mappings and content hash cache.

-## Required files & setup
-- `data/guidsToGistIds.json` and `data/textCacheHashes.json` (in this repo)
-  - Used to map content IDs to Gist IDs and avoid unnecessary updates.
-  - These are created automatically if missing.

 ## Environment variables (.env)
 Put these in this repo’s `.env` (loaded via `python-dotenv`):